Café Filho: Presidency

-After taking over as president, Café Filho appointed to his new cabinet minister of finance the economist Eugenio Gudin, supporter of a more orthodox economic policy, which sought to stabilize the economy and combat inflation.
-The Minister adopted as key measures to contain credit and cutting public expenditure, seeking thereby to reduce the public concerned deficit in its assessment of the inflationary process.
-During the Café Filho government, was instituted the single tax on electricity, generating the Federal Electrification Fund, and the withholding tax on income from the labor wage.
-Stood out yet in his administration the creation of the Committee on Location of the New Federal Capital, the inauguration, in January 1955, of the Paulo Afonso hydroelectric plant and encouraging the inflow of foreign capital in the country, which would influence the process of industrialization that followed.
+After taking over as president, Café Filho appointed to his new cabinet minister of finance the economist Eugenio Gudin, supporter of a more orthodox economic policy, who sought to stabilize the economy and combat inflation.
+The Minister adopted key measures to contain credit and cutting public expenditure, seeking thereby to reduce the public concerned deficit in its assessment of the inflationary process.
+During the Café Filho government, the single tax on electricity was instituted, generating the Federal Electrification Fund, as well as the withholding tax on income from the labor wage.
+Notable in his administration was the creation of the Committee on Location of the New Federal Capital, and the inauguration, in January 1955, of the Paulo Afonso hydroelectric plant.
+Café Filho encouraged the inflow of foreign capital in the country, which would influence the process of industrialization that followed.

 Temporarily removed from the presidency on 3 November 1955, due to a cardiovascular disorder, on November 8 he was replaced by Carlos Luz, the president of the Chamber of Deputies.
-Recovered, Café Filho tried to reassume presidential powers, but his removal was approved by the Congress on 22 November 1955 and confirmed by the Supreme Court in December.
+Recovered, Café Filho tried to reassume presidential powers, but, as part of the 1955 Brazilian coup d'état, his removal was approved by the Congress on 22 November 1955 and confirmed by the Supreme Court in December.

 His removal through impeachment, with the congress declaring him unable to discharge his duties, came after military pressure.

 Post-presidency

-After the presidency, Café Filho was appointed Councillor of the Court of Accounts State of Guanabara (1961–1970).
+After the presidency, Café Filho was appointed Councillor of the Court of Accounts of Guanabara (1961–1970).

 He died in Rio de Janeiro on 20 February 1970.